jeffbski/wait-on/README.md

 wait-on will wait for period of time for a file to stop growing before triggering availability which is good for monitoring files that are being built.
 Likewise wait-on will wait for period of time for other resources to remain available before triggering success.

-For http(s) resources wait-on will check that the requests are returning 2XX (success) to HEAD requests (after following any redirects).
+For http(s) resources wait-on will check that the requests are returning 2XX (success) to HEAD or GET requests (after following any redirects).

 [![Build Status](https://secure.travis-ci.org/jeffbski/wait-on.png?branch=master)](http://travis-ci.org/jeffbski/wait-on)